X-rated 'G-spot' ads lead to tourist surge

 Alternatively, visitors can "skip the foreplay" and "browse through the pleasures of Vilnius."

-The divisive campaign hit headlines around the world.
+The divisive campaign made headlines around the world.
 The advertising students whose idea it was were delighted, while priests in the largely Catholic country, it was reported, were offended.
-The Lithuanian government requested that Go Vilnius postpone the launch of the campaign until after the Pope's visit -- a request which was ignored by the city.
-The UK's Advertising Standards Authority (ASA) rejected the single complaint it received about the campaign, saying that while "some might find the ad distasteful... [it] did not objectify the female character."
+The bishop of Vilnius warned that it was casting the capital as a "sex tourism city" while the Lithuanian government requested that Go Vilnius postpone the launch of the campaign until after the Pope's visit -- a request which was ignored by the city.
+A former mayor who disapproved announced that "no one in the West is using sexist references in marketing anymore, especially when we speak about public authorities."
+But the UK's Advertising Standards Authority (ASA) rejected the single complaint it received about the campaign, saying that while "some might find the ad distasteful... [it] did not objectify the female character."
 They concluded it was not "exploitative or degrading" and "unlikely to cause serious or widespread offense."

 Now the project has been named best destination campaign for a city at the International Travel and Tourism Awards.